 Taken together, these findings and the comparative analysis done with S. cerevisiae, suggest that the most likely cause of the difference of phenotype between the species is the effect of catabolic intermediates on the regulatory pathways and expression of aroma genes.
 Especially, the presence/efficiency of important proteins involved in the direct assimilation of the nitrogen compounds.
-This paper established a baseline on how the nitrogen source affects the transcriptome in relation to the production of aroma compounds.
-Future research should focus on temperature as a factor influencing the aroma production in S. uvarum to understand if this has a role in the gene expression.
+This paper established a baseline on how the nitrogen source affects the transcriptome in relation to the production of aroma production in S. uvarum to understand if this has a role in the gene expression.
 For this purpose, the same approach of integral analysis of volatile metabolome and transcriptome might be used.
 Furthermore, to completely elucidate the differences between the species that explain the unique aroma profile of S. uvarum, a detailed gene by gene comparison with S. cerevisiae could be beneficial.

-Supplementary information The online version contains supplementary material available at DOI: https://doi.org/10.5281/zenodo.6678834
+Supplementary information The online version contains supplementary material available at DOI:https://doi.org/10.5281/zenodo.6678834